MrPhryaNikFrosty/Winlator-Frost/README.md

 ## Graphics Driver for device GPU
 - `Turnip` - Only for Snapdragon that has `Adreno 6xx and 7xx` only at the moment. `Adreno 8xx (8 elite, 8s gen 4, 7s gen 3, 6 gen 4) and old Adreno 5xx or below` are not working.
 You have to use VirGL or Vortek if you're using this type of GPU.
 - `Vortek` - Universal, all GPUs will work especially for Adreno 8xx which doesn't support turnip can use this driver.
-This driver are also work in Mali GPUs but not all Mali GPUs are works
+This driver are also work in Mali GPUs but not all Mali GPUs are works.
+All DX8 and DX9 games doesn't have any problem with this renderer but there's some of DX10 and DX11 games are working and sadly DX12 games with vkd3d are not working
-- `VirGL` - Universal, all GPUs `like Mali, PowerVR, Xclipse, etc and old Adreno 5xx and below or Adreno 8xx` might work with VirGL but only Ddraw, DX8 or DX9 games and OpenGL 4.0 below games are working
+- `VirGL` - Universal, all GPUs `such as Mali, PowerVR, Xclipse, etc and old Adreno 5xx and below or Adreno 8xx` might work with VirGL but only Ddraw, DX8 or DX9 games and OpenGL 4.0 below games are working
-- `LLVMPIPE` - Software renderer, it very slow and have very worst performance.
-Not recommended it to play games as this renderer use CPU and not GPU, so only apps like browser, office or utility apps are working by using this renderer
+- `LLVMPIPE` - Software renderer, work at almost all the type of chipset but it very slow and have very worst performance.
+Not recommended it to play games as this renderer use CPU and not GPU, so only apps like browser, office or utility apps are working by using this renderer.
+This driver are only available in the legacy version (winlator 5 and older)

 # Known issue in Winlator@Frost
 - ~~Snapdragon 8s gen 3 `Adreno​ 735` container not starting issue~~ (now it's working)